Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Introduction

-Recently, a pure de Sitter thick brane has been investigated in Ref. \cite{1009.1684}.
-This thick brane is not made of bulk scalars but rather is modeled by an intriguing relation between the curvatures generated by the five-- and four--dimensional cosmological constants.
-The localization of gravity and corrections to Newton's law have already been studied in this model.
+One more interesting issue in which this kind of configurations can have physical applications is the realization of the dS/CFT correspondence project \cite{strominger1,strominger2}, where having exact de Sitter vacua will be of outstanding relevance for understanding such a correspondence and, hence, to get insight into the quantum gravity nature of de Sitter space.
+Despite the difficulties that this project faces (like the observer dependence nature of the de Sitter event horizon \cite{LesHouchesdS} and the lack of supersymmetry for de Sitter space \cite{PNS}, in contrast with its AdS/CFT counterpart), a concrete example has been worked out for lower dimensional cases \cite{guijosaetal}.

 In this paper we will explore the localization and mass spectra of various matter fields with spin $0$, $1$ and $1/2$ on this thick brane scenario.
-For the spin $0$ scalars and the spin $1$ vectors, the zero modes can be localized on the brane, and there exists a mass gap in the mass spectra.
-However, the localization of the spin $1/2$ fermions is very special since there is no scalar field to couple with in this model.
-Thus, in order to trap the fermions we introduce the bulk mass term $MF(z)\bar{\Psi}\Psi$, so that the character of the localization is different for different forms of the function $F(z)$.
+For the spin $0$ scalars and the spin $1$ vectors, the zero modes can be localized on the brane, and there exists a mass gap in their mass spectra.
+However, the localization of the spin $1/2$ fermions is very special since there is no scalar field to couple with in this model, in contrast to thick branes generated by scalar fields.
+This issue has been previously treated by several authors (see \cite{JackiwPRD1976,BajcPLB2000,NonLocalizedFermion,OdaPLB2000113,RandjbarPLB2000,PRD_Oda_026002}, for instance), but in fact, the mechanism for localization of spin $1/2$ fermions on a brane (with the aid of a mass term generated by the Higgs field with a vacuum expectation value of a kink profile) was proposed for the first time in \cite{JackiwPRD1976} for a flat spacetime, subsequently extended to the $AdS_5$ case in \cite{BajcPLB2000,NonLocalizedFermion} and further generalized to higher--dimensional spacetimes in \cite{RandjbarPLB2000}.
+Thus, in order to trap the fermions, in this work we introduce the bulk mass term $MF(z)\bar{\Psi}\Psi$, which contains a sort of spread mass along the fifth dimension, so that the character of the localization is different for different forms of the mass function $MF(z)$.

-The organization of this paper is as follows: In Sec. \ref{SecModel}, we first review the so--called pure de Sitter thick brane without the inclusion of bulk scalar fields.
+The organization of this paper is as follows: In Sec. \ref{SecModel}, we first review the so--called pure de Sitter thick brane and present some new aspects of this model like its flat (static) limit $H\rightarrow 0$, the possibility of having an effective 4D cosmological constant as small as desired, as well as a mechanism that allows one to obtain TeV mass scales from Planck ones on a Standard Model thin brane located at a certain distance from the Planck brane where gravity is localized.
 Then, in Sec. \ref{SecLocalization}, we investigate the localization and mass spectra of various matter fields with spin $0$, $1$ and $1/2$ on this thick brane.
-Finally, our conclusion is given in Sec. \ref{SecConclusion}.
+We further compute the corrections to Coulomb's law due to the presence of massive KK vector modes in Sec. \ref{CCL}.
+Finally, our conclusion is given in Sec. \ref{SecConclusion} together with some discussion on the presented material.